-At the Technion in general, and in the Materials Science and Engineering Department in particular, frequently you have the opportunity to learn from the people who "wrote the book".
+At the Technion in general, and in the Materials Science and Engineering faculty in particular, frequently you have the opportunity to learn from the people who "wrote the book".
 I believe that when listening to a lecturer who was a pioneer in his/her field, this makes a significant contribution to your knowledge and motivation.
 It is important to note that the unique program for dual-major bachelor's degree is not easy, and consists of challenging courses from various departments.

 The second and mainly the third degree allow greater freedom of action and options to specialize in some of the most advanced methods worldwide, as well as to work with cutting-edge equipment in material research.
 The higher degrees prepare students to research and development work in the industry through hands-on, independent experience of academic research.

-The Materials Science and Engineering Department is equipped with the most innovative complex of electron microscopy with state-of-the-art scientific equipment.
+The Materials Science and Engineering faculty is equipped with the most innovative complex of electron microscopy with state-of-the-art scientific equipment.
 Already in the first degree, as part of the work in advanced labs, you have an opportunity to get acquainted with this equipment.
 In higher degrees, students can specialize in advanced method and accumulate experience toward working in the industry, where similar equipment is being used.